maeveupton/NI-GAM/README.md

 # NI-GAM
- A noisy-input generalised additive model for relative sea - level change along the Atlantic coast of North America.
+ The code associate with the paper titled: "A noisy-input generalised additive model for relative sea - level change along the Atlantic coast of North America."